t-monaghan/altar/README.md

 ### See it in action

 You don't need an awtrix device to see this run.
 To have a look at what's going on you just need [devbox](https://www.jetify.com/devbox/).
-After installing devbox simply run `devbox services up` and you can see the requests from the example application hitting the request-debugger process.
+After installing devbox simply run `devbox services up` in this project and you can see the requests from the example application hitting the request-debugger process.

 ## Using the library